andrewscwei/vpm/README.md

 # VARS Project Manager (vpm)

+Command line spotlight for managing local projects.

-A CLI tool that helps manage and open local projects quickly.
+`vpm` is a CLI tool that helps access local projects quickly.
 No more manually navigating to or searching through your file system to find your project.

 ## How It Works: